-The MPO was a governing board of elected officials representing Escambia and Santa Rosa counties and the cities of Pensacola, Gulf Breeze, and Milton.
-Following the 2000 U.S. Census, the Pensacola MPO was renamed the Florida-Alabama Transportation Planning Organization with the inclusion of the unincorporated community of Lillian, Ala.
+The MPO was a governing board of elected officials representing Escambia and Santa Rosa counties and the cities of Pensacola, Gulf Breeze,

 The 2010 U.S. Census brought Orange Beach, Ala. into the TPO study area.
 The Florida-Alabama TPO holds joint planning jurisdictional responsibilities regarding the unincorporated community of Lillian and the City of Orange Beach in Baldwin County.
 Authority is granted under amended 23 USC 134 in Section 1201(a) §134 (F)(2)(a) (Coordination in Multistate Areas).
 Two advisory committees make recommendations to the TPO board to ensure citizen participation and technical involvement is included in the planning process.